lucapette/website/content/writing/my-programming-principles.md

 I now have a basic map I can use to orient myself.
 I often repeat the process a few times before I start making any change.

-### Facts > Assumptions
+### Facts > Assumptions TODO

 - debugging (gather facts about behaviour)
 - perf improvement (measure, don’t guess)

 ## Starting from scratch

-Since it's a little less common, I feel privileged (or unlucky?
-It depends on the day honestly) having experienced multiple times the scenario "hey you're responsible for building this X years long project from scratch.
-Also, there's no team yet so you need hire a bunch of people to do it".
-The freedom to do "whatever you want" because there's no existing system to constraint your choices is a double-edged sword.
-The following principles help me navigate uncharted territories with confidence.
+Since it's less common, I feel privileged (or unlucky.
+It depends on the day honestly) I have been in change of brand new, years long, projects multiple times in the past 15 years or so.
+While these experiences were all different because they involved each time a different team and a different company, I had to start from scratch in all of them.
+So I have had the opportunity what worked for me and what didn't.
+The following principles are a summary of what worked.

 ### Docs driven development